safranck/Kanopi/README.md

     2. Add a end date
     3. Add a subtitle
     4. Add a teaser image field (yes, there's always `the_thumbnail`... but this is a test!)

+### Theme
-6. Add the above fields to the template file for viewing individual Events.
+1. Add the above fields to the template file for viewing individual Events.
-7. Build a loop that will list only upcoming events.
+2. Build a loop that will list only upcoming events.
 The loop should contain the following fields:
   * Teaser image
   * Start date
   * End date
   * Title
   * Subtitle
   * Excerpt
-8. Build and theme the upcoming events loop to match the provided design.
+3. Theme the upcoming events loop to match the provided design.
+You do not need to paginate this loop; it should just show all upcoming events in one page.
-9. Because the upcoming events loop contains a meta query, cache it with a transient.
+4. Because the upcoming events loop contains a meta query, cache it with a transient.
 Your transient should get cleared when an event is published, and when an event is updated.

+### Enhance
+1. Add some JavaScript filters to to the Events archive page that lets you filter events by the following criteria:
+  * Start date
+  * Taxonomy terms

 ## Ideas for extra fun stuff :tada:
 If you have extra time and want to show off, here are some ideas!